 The wall has been removed from the lower engine compartment.
 The engine was a 361in³ (5.92L), overhead valve type with a 7.8:1 compression ratio and a firing order of 1-8-4-3-6-5-7-2.
 Governed speed was 4,000rpm, and idle was 600rpm.
 Two 12-volt batteries were mounted to the left of the engine, connected in series to form a 24-volt system.
 A CO2 fire extinguisher was mounted on top of the left rear wheel well to suffocate fires in the engine compartment.
 Two portable fire extinguishers were also carried.
 (Picture from TM 9-2320-245-10.)

-The tunnel leading to the rear door is shown here.
+The tunnel leading to the rear door is shown here from the opposite angle.
 The roof hatch and rear door can be seen in their darker shade of paint, and more details of the radio rack are provided.

 The driver's controls are labeled in this image.
 (Picture from TM 9-2320-245-10.)